Alan Cawthorne is the Senior Podiatry Specialist in the team, and a member of the HCPC (Health and Care Professions Council)

 He's also a member of the 'Royal College of Podiatry', graduating in 2012 from the Durham School of Podiatry with a BSc (Hons) in Podiatry.
 HCPC registration number: CH32731.

-I've been practicing podiatry consistantly since September 2012 running my own private clinics, with a specialist interest in Biomechanical / Musculo-skeletal issues (foot pain).
+He established Footman Podiatry in September 2012 and has been practicing podiatry consistently since then running his private clinics, with a specialist interest in Biomechanical / Musculo-skeletal issues (foot pain).

-I then went on to work as a Band 7 Biomechanics Specialist for the Ministory of Defence, looking after the Army, Navy and RAF in the Catterick rehabilitation centre.
+Then a Band 7 Biomechanics Specialist for the Ministry of Defence, looking after the Army, Navy and RAF in the Catterick rehabilitation centre in North Yorkshire.

-Many people ask me do I enjoy my job, and why I want to work with feet?
+Many people ask do we enjoy our job, and why so we want to work with feet?

-First of all, I do enjoy my job as it is very rewarding to see people have comfort put back into their feet and regain mobility.
-Secondly, I feel I work with people, not just the feet.
+First of all, we really do enjoy our jobs as it is very rewarding to see people have comfort put back into their feet and regain mobility.
+Secondly, we work with people, not just feet.
 You have to listen to what the patient is telling you and look at the person as a whole.
 Having said that, the body starts at the feet and works up over, so if the feet aren't functioning correctly, the body will be trying to compensate through a different part of the body which could result in knee, hip, or even lower back pain!

-Prior to retraining to be a Podiatrist, I had a 20 year career as an advanced computer engineer, working in many different industries and a large variety of job roles.
-I still use my computer skills in many aspects of running my private clinics, especially in the technology of biomechanical assessments.
+We've all had careers working in many different industries and a large variety of job roles.
+Alan Cawthorne was an advanced computer engineer for nearly 20 years and he stills uses his computer skills in many aspects of running the clinics, especially in the technology of biomechanical assessments.